 A Representative Sample

-Researchers need data from soldiers who represent the Army as a whole so that they have an accurate picture of Army life.
-To accomplish this, the Army STARRS team has identified a sample of Army units that, through the random selection process, represent the Army at all stages of the deployment cycle (pre-deployment, deployment, and post-deployment) as well as units who do not deploy.
-The project team works closely with the various U.S. Army Commands to create schedules that ensure soldiers in the selected units are able to hear a briefing on Army STARRS and have an opportunity to join the study.
-Developing this aspect of Army STARRS required a great deal of effort by both the research team and the Army.
+In order to capture an accurate picture of Army life, researchers needed data from a sample of soldiers who represented the Army as a whole.
+To accomplish this, the Army STARRS identified a number of Army units that, through the random selection process, represented the Army at all stages of the deployment cycle (pre-deployment, deployment, and post-deployment) as well as units that did not deploy.
+The project team worked closely with the various U.S. Army Commands to create schedules that ensured soldiers in the selected units were able to hear a briefing on Army STARRS and have an opportunity to participate in the study.
+Developing this representative sample of the Army required a great deal of effort by both the research team and the Army.

-Paper and Pencil, or Laptop?
+Paper-and-Pencil or Laptop?